teoseptoskratia/teoseptoskratia/README.md

 You should `lein npm install` before doing anything to ensure you get the `source-map-support` library.

-To build the clojurescript into a node script, use `lein build` (aliased to `lein cljsbuild once main`).
+To build the clojurescript into a node script, use `lein build && lein resource` (aliased to `lein cljsbuild once main`).
-To then run the node app use `node build/main.js`.
+To then run the node app use `node build/server/main.js`.

 You can add clojure and clojurescript dependencies in the normal `:dependency` spot.
 You can also add `npm` dependencies in the `:npm {:dependency []}` spot.